freedmand/interpogate/README.md

 ### Running interpogate

-The following commands will display an iframe containing the interpogate visualization after running a forward pass on the specified text:
+The following commands will display an interactive iframe in a Jupyter/colab notebook containing the interpogate visualization after running a forward pass on the specified text:

 ```py
 # Import interpogate